quentindelattre/nest/README.md

 Adjust the time period of the stats with the slider.
 This allows you to visualize the evolution of your account and adapts all of the stats in the visualization.

+The Venn diagram adjust with the Time Machine, on hover, the value of the circle is displayed in a tooltip.
+This tool allows you to visualize the growth of the sub-elements of your followers over time.

 ![](/screenshots/04_TimeMachineStats.jpg)

 #### Sidebar